***If you’re looking for the most recent reviews for 2023 gear, we will be updating this page in the summer after we’ve had a chance to review them!

-If you’re in a hurry and just want to know our top choices, here they are:
+If you’re in a hurry and just want to know our top choices for 2022, here they are:

 - Most Forgiving Driver: Cobra King SpeedZone Extreme

 - Most Forgiving Woods: Tour Edge Exotics EXS 220

 - Most Forgiving Hybrid: TaylorMade SIM Max Rescue

 - Most Forgiving Irons: TaylorMade SIM Max OS